paulshorey/pauls-pure-functions/README.md

 # 📚 pauls-pure-functions 📚

-Library of useful functions like underscore/lodash.
+Library of useful functions.
+Like underscore/lodash, but more for web development and text analysis.
 Very small.
 No dependencies.
 A collection of various random useful scripts for data manipulation and modern web development.
 Please contribute.
 ![matrix_flatten_to_strings](docs/examples/matrix_flatten_to_strings3.png)
 <p>&nbsp;</p>